Aiken Railway: Route

 Aiken Railway interchanges with Norfolk Southern at Warrenville, South Carolina.

-Fleet
+Roster

 As of July 2014, the AIKR fleet consists of two locomotives, 4201 and 4202, both of which are EMD GP30s built in 1963.
 At its founding, an EMD SW1500 was temporarily leased from Larry's Truck and Electric before the purchase of 4201 and 4202 from fellow WCRSC subsidiary Greenville & Western but has since been returned.